Frequently Asked Questions about our Commercial Bartending Course

 - We offer the most extensive training in the city.
-Our DAY and NIGHT bartending course is 8 days of training, which allows us to go much more in-depth than the average 6 day course.
+Our MORNINGS, AFTERNOONS, EVENINGS and WEEKENDS bartending course is 8 days of training, which allows us to go much more in-depth than the average 6 day course.

 - We are located in downtown Vancouver.
 The easiest to access from Skytrain or transit.

 - Reputation.
-Fine Art has been in business in Vancouver for 30+ years.
+Fine Art has been training bartenders in Vancouver for over 40 years.
 More managers & owners recognize the Fine Art Certificate over any other.
-Locations across Canada.
-The most recognized certificate in the industry across the country.
+We have the most recognized certificate in the industry across the country.

 - The Fine Art Bartending Guarantee is that you will be a great bartender at the end of our course.
 If you don’t feel confident at the end of the 8 days, you can come back through right away.
 Come back as many times as you want until you do feel confident, at no additional charge.